TheDarKnight46/LabSeq/README.md

 ```shell script
 quarkus create labseq
 ```
+> [!NOTE]
+> Not required if the application is already created.

-After creating the application, enter the directory `labseq` and run it using the following command:
+After creating the application or if it is already created, enter the directory `labseq` and run it using the following command:

 ```shell script
 quarkus dev